zammad/zammad-org/src/en/tutorials/sso-kerberos.md

 **What does this all mean?**

-It means there are many ways you could set up SSO—you don't need to follow this guide or even use Active Directory or Kerberos—but if you don't know what you're doing, you're going to end up with a _massive_ security hole.
+It means there are many ways you could set up SSO, you don't need to follow this guide or even use Active Directory or Kerberos, but if you don't know what you're doing, you're going to end up with a _massive_ security hole.
 :::